watson-developer-cloud/node-red-labs/utilities/box_setup/README.md

 Click on Configure your Application

-**IMPORTANT** : go to your Bluemix App and your Node-RED flow Editor
+**IMPORTANT** : go to your IBM Cloud App and your Node-RED flow Editor

 ![NodeRedStarter](images/box_developer_bmix_http.png)